Friday, March 31, 2017

 Purslane tiptoes through containerized and courtyard Americanized purslane gardens with native pink baby's breath, native prostrate pigweed, green-white-flowering lookalike without fleshy rooting leaves, and ornamental purslanes.

-purslane (Portulaca oleracea) seeds: Steve Hurst/ARS Systematic Botany and Mycology Laboratory, Public Domain, via USDA NRCS PLANTS Database
+purslane (Portulaca oleracea) seeds: Steve Hurst/ARS Systematic Botany and Mycology Laboratory, Not copyrighted and may be freely used for any purpose, via USDA NRCS PLANTS Database

 Acknowledgment